cvxgrp/pymde/docs_src/source/getting_started/index.rst

 and constraints), sanity check embeddings, identify possible outliers in the original data, embed new data, and more, see the section on :ref:`mde`.

+.. _embedding_definition:

 What is an embedding?
 ---------------------
-An *embedding* of a finite set of items is an assignment of each item to a vector of fixed length.
+An *embedding* of a finite set of items (such as biological cells, images, words, nodes in a graph, or any other abstract object) is an assignment of each item to a vector of fixed length; the original items are *embedded* or mapped into a real vector space.
 The length of the vectors is called the *embedding dimension*.
 An embedding is represented concretely by a matrix, in which each row is the embedding vector of an item.

+Embeddings provide concrete numerical representations of abstract items.
+They can be used for exploratory data analysis, to generate features for supervised learning, or to draw graphs, among other uses.
+When the embedding dimension is 2 or 3, embeddings can be used to create a sort of chart or atlas of the items, in which each point corresponds to an item (whose coordinates in space are given by the embedding vector).
+These visualizations can help scientists and analysts identify patterns or anomalies in the original data, and more generally make it easier to explore large collections of data.
+PyMDE can embed into 2 or 3 dimensions, but it can also be used to embed into many more dimensions, which is useful when generating features for downstream machine learning tasks.

-Commonly, each item is associated with either an original high-dimensional vector or a node in a graph.
-For these common cases, PyMDE provides high-level functions for computing embeddings in just one line.
-These functions are
+For an embedding to be useful, it must be faithful to the known relationships original data (the items) in some way.
+PyMDE provides two high-level functions for creating embeddings, based on related but different notions of faithfulness.
+These functions handle the common case in which item is associated with either an original high-dimensional vector or a node in a graph.
+The functions are

 - :any:`pymde.preserve_neighbors`, and
 - :any:`pymde.preserve_distances`.